tardate/LittleCodingKata/README.md

-# 450 Little Coding Katas
+# 451 Little Coding Katas

-> Latest addition :sparkles: [Learning Perl Objects, References, and Modules](./books/learning-perl-objects-references-and-modules) - Book notes - Learning Perl Objects, References, and Modules by Randal L. Schwartz, Tom Phoenix.
-First published June 9, 2003.
+> Latest addition :sparkles: [Carp](./perl/carp) - About using the Carp module for error handling in Perl

 Like many programmers, I have a folder that I've been carrying around for years into which I've squirrelled away all manner of tests, notes, tips and tricks.
 Occasionally I've thought about